Skip to main content

 The Room and the Energy

 Santa Maria Chelsea operates at a pace that feels distinct from the quieter, more considered dining rooms you'll find at destination restaurants nearby.
 The energy here skews lively, particularly as the evening builds toward closing.
-Noise levels rise with the room's occupancy, and the atmosphere rewards those who arrive ready to eat well and talk at a reasonable volume rather than those seeking a slow, ceremonial meal.
+Noise levels rise with the room's occupancy, the atmosphere rewards those who arrive ready to eat well and talk at a reasonable volume rather than those seeking a slow, ceremonial meal.
 If you're planning a conversation-heavy evening, earlier is better: the lunchtime and early dinner sessions at Santa Maria run calmer than the post-7pm crush.
 The room suits groups of friends more naturally than it suits a formal occasion.

 Bar and Counter Seating